Documentation

 You can opt into the latest major version of the Braze Web SDK whether you implement mParticle’s Web SDK using npm or our snippet/CDN.

-Note that the following is only one example.
-Everywhere you manually call appboy needs to be updated similar to the below.
+Note that the following is only one example, and demonstrates an upgrade from V3 to V5.
+Everywhere you manually call appboy (or other deprecated API) needs to be updated similar to the below.
 If you are using NPM, you can skip to step 4.
 Please be sure to test your site fully in development prior to releasing.

 • Step 1: Legacy code sample.
 Find all the places where your code references the appboy.display namespace.
 Braze has removed all instances of the display namespace: